sk364/new-papers/README.md

 * Extending this project to more than arXiv papers
 * Generating a graph to show the connection lengths based on their similarity scores
+* Enhance web application to take in user ratings over the search results
+* In case arXiv and other publications are used, then LDA scheme can be considered for topic modelling
 * Considering the title of the article along with the abstract
 * Using the categories as another dimension to sort the generated similar articles
 * Advanced filtering and sorting mechanisms for the web application